ElmarDott/TP-CORE/README.md

 ## Contributors

 Feel free to send a request by e-mail to contribute the project.
+In the case you like this project, let me know it an rate it with a star.